Student Academic Appointees/Appointed PostDoc Fellows

 The newborn child of a covered employee will be covered immediately from birth for the first 31 days if (1) the appointee was covered under the Plan on the child's date of birth, and (2) the newborn meets the definition of eligible dependent.
 Notice to the Plan Administrator does not add the newborn to the appointee’s medical or dental plan.
 In order for the newborn to have coverage beyond the first 31 days, the appointee must (1) enroll for dependent coverage, or add the dependent to existing coverage by submitting applicable forms to the Human Resources office within 30 days after the child's birth (even if the appointee is currently enrolled in Family or Appointee/Child coverage) and (2) pay any contributions for the newborn child to continue as a covered dependent.

-Outside Open Enrollment, a dependent can be dropped or added only if the appointee experiences an IRS-defined Change in Status, for example: marriage, divorce, or loss of coverage under the spouse's health plan.
-Changes must be made within 30 days of the date of the Change in Status.
+Outside the announced Open Enrollment, a dependent can be dropped or added only if the appointee experiences an IRS-defined Life Event Change, for example: marriage, divorce, or loss of coverage under the spouse's health plan.
+Changes must be made within 30 days of the date of the Life Event Change.
 After that time, the employee must wait until the next Open Enrollment.

 No individual may be eligible for benefits under more than one IU-sponsored health plan.
 Ineligible coverage includes an individual covered as: